iff-gsc/LADAC/utilities/interfaces_external_programs/ArduPilot_SITL/README.md

 the [ArduPilot source code](https://github.com/ArduPilot/ardupilot/blob/master/libraries/SITL/SIM_Gazebo.h), the [implementation of SwiftGust plugin](https://github.com/SwiftGust/ardupilot_gazebo) or the [implementation of khancyr plugin](https://github.com/khancyr/ardupilot_gazebo).
-Note that the Gazebo interface does not support all kind of sensors yet while the Custom Simulink Interface provides rangefinder sensors and could be easily extended about other sensors.
+Note that the Gazebo interface does not support all kind of sensors yet while the Custom Simulink Interface provides rangefinder sensors and can easily be extended to include other sensors.

 ## Motivation